Trail descriptions in and around the San Francisco Bay Area

 Coyote Creek Trail

-This ride actually traverses "Coyote Creek Trail - South" as designated by the San Jose parks website.
-There is also a (much shorter) "North" segment of the trail north of Montague Expressway, as you may see on that site.
-Even the southern segment has a short extension further north than the starting point of the route described on this page.
+The ride actually traverses "Coyote Creek Trail – South" as designated by the San Jose parks website.
+There is also a (disconnected, much shorter, and gravel-surfaced) "North" segment of the trail north of Montague Expressway, as you may see on that site.
+Even the southern segment extends three miles further north than the starting point of the route described on this page.
 I picked this starting point due to its easier parking, rather than insisting on starting at the northernmost tip of the trail.

-The route starts from Hellyer County Park in South San Jose.
+The ride starts out inside Hellyer County Park.
 One interesting tidbit even before you set out on the ride is right in this park: I hadn't known of the existence of a velodrome here before doing this ride.
-But, there it is; right by the suggested parking spot.
+But, there it is, right by the suggested parking spot.
 Neat!
 You'll notice that the GPS track actually circles around the velodrome before setting out on the actual ride.
+That's not because there's anything that is interesting to see, since there isn't.
+At least not from the outside.
+It's only worthwhile if you need to satisfy your curiosity.

 Coyote Creek Trail doesn't take long to leave Hellyer County Park on its way southeast.
-It passes through several more small urban parks along its length, but for the most part, it exists as its own lone path that roughly follows the creek from which it gets its name.
+It passes through several more small urban parks along its length, but for the most part, it exists as its own lone path that follows the creek from which it gets its name.
 The initial few miles of the ride are relatively shady and nice.
-As you go farther south, it becomes mostly bare and exposed, though there's hardly ever any shortage of shrubbery or even wetlands around you (just not as much above you).
+As you go farther south, it becomes mostly bare and exposed, though there's hardly ever any shortage of shrubbery or even wetlands around you (just not as much cover above you).
+Still, you should be able to find enough tree cover at least for a shady rest stop almost throughout this entire ride route.

 Since the ride starts in South San Jose and extends basically to Morgan Hill, it might be stating the obvious to point out that this area can get pretty hot in the summer.
 Typically, temperatures around here are easily a dozen or more degrees higher than most other areas closer to the bay.
 So, you might want to keep that in mind if you are thinking of doing a ride here on a warm and sunny day.

-The few points of interest along the length of the trail will include a couple of sets of lakes where people do fishing, skirting around the Coyote Creek Golf Course, and a radio-controlled model airplane flying area near the end of the ride (just before crossing under I-101 to get to its eastern side).
+The few points of interest along the length of the trail will include a couple of sets of lakes where people do fishing, skirting around the Coyote Creek Golf Course, one potential water crossing, and a radio-controlled model airplane flying area (Santa Clara County Model Aircraft Skypark) near the turn-around point of the ride just before the last crossing under Highway 101 on your way out.

 © Ergin Guney